 The analyst’s role doesn’t end there, as every product development concept awaits verification.
 It is essential to check for consistency and completeness.
 If something in the idea doesn’t fit, the analyst is supposed to inform the customer about the consequences of implementing the element and propose another solution.

 The business analyst is the person who checks whether all the puzzles in the development process fit together and, if not – looks for an element that will complete the full picture of the product.

 Project Manager (PM)

 The Project Manager is the bridge between the team, the client, and the management.
-He is primarily responsible for successfully guiding the project through all stages of its implementation.
-He manages the team, delegates tasks, keeps an eye on deadlines, is accountable for the budget, and prepares project documentation.
+He/she is primarily responsible for successfully guiding the project through all stages of its implementation.
+He/she manages the team, delegates tasks, keeps an eye on deadlines, is accountable for the budget, and prepares project documentation.

 In other words, the PM is responsible for every step the team takes to meet the project objectives and deliver a product that meets the client’s requirements.

 It is the person who has complete knowledge of every technical issue related to the project underway, as well as the business involved and the target market.
 He or she is responsible for the efficiency of the development process and is an invaluable team member.